Conio.h

 This header declares several useful library functions for performing "istream input and output" from a program.
-Most C compilers that target DOS, Windows 3.x, Phar Lap, DOSX, OS/2, or Win32 have this header and supply the associated library functions in the default C library.
+Most C compilers that target MS-DOS, Windows 3.x, Phar Lap, DOSX, OS/2, or Win32 have this header and supply the associated library functions in the default C library.
 Most C compilers that target UNIX and Linux do not have this header and do not supply the library functions.
 Some embedded systems or cc65 use a conio-compatible library.